pyzeon/ML_snippets/README.md

-# ML_snippets
+# Data_analysis_snippets
-collection of machine learning snippets
+collection of snippets for data analysis